 The market has been flooded with face masks in the last few weeks and it can be a minefield to a consumer knowing which face mask is of quality and will offer the best result for their needs.
 Australian Customs and over-seas customs have tightened the screws to ensure that the flood is stemmed and only quality masks are allowed into our country.
 Unfortunately however millions of masks that have made it into Australia prior to these rule changes leaving millions of masks still in circulation in our community.
 Many masks are of a poor quality, are not rated to a standard and do not meet Australian Standards.

 You can protect yourself as a clinician and a consumer by using a simple checklist;

-- Does it meet Australian Standards?
+- Does it meet Australian and global standards?
 The Australian standard for face masks is ASN 4381:2015 and any mask being sold should meet this standard.
 The ASTM is the american and global standard which is the global standard that masks are tested to.

 - Is it advertised as being of a certain quality offering a certain level of protection?
 If face mask advertising doesn’t offer a standard or level of protection then it probably doesn’t have one.

 - Does it have BFE and PFE?
 A high quality mask will have both the ability to protect from bacteria (BFE) and viruses (PFE).
 There are masks now in the market that have Level 2 protection, but are lacking PFE, which means only 30-40% of virus particles will be stopped!
 These are classified as Level 2R masks, however this is often hidden behind the Level 2 tag.
 A high PFE eg 98% is imperative if adequate protection is needed.